ausmani23/rapol/readme.md

     + 01_dindmods.R - Estimates the effect of federally-mandated redistricting on incarceration and police rates.
 Runs preferred specifications and a variety of alternative specifications.
     + 02_regmods.R - Estimates the effect of black political representation on incarceration and police rates via a variety of autoregressive distributed lag (ADL) models.
     + 03_regmods_robustness.R - Estimates a variety of alternative specifications of the ADL models.
-    + 04_summarize.R - Summarizes estimates from preferred models, from both approaches.
-Illustrates the robustness (or lack of robustness) of the main conclusions to alternative specifications. *[fig_dind_prefests.png, fig_dind_robests.png]*
+    + 04_summarize.R - Illustrates the rise in black representation.
+Summarizes estimates from preferred models, from both approaches.
+Illustrates the robustness (or lack of robustness) of the main conclusions to alternative specifications. *[fig_dind_beoshock.png, fig_dind_prefests.png, fig_dind_robests.png]*

 + 'meta' contains files that carry metadata which is more convenient to store in spreadsheet form than in an .R script